-The strategies articulate how to propel the Lithgow community and businesses towards the transition to EVs and more sustainable transport.
-These strategies are supported by actions to be implemented over the next ten years with 2026 marking an important milestone - the point at which purchase price parity between EVs and ICE vehicles is anticipated.
+The strategies articulate how to encourage and support the Lithgow community and businesses towards the transition to EVs and more sustainable transport.

+These strategies are supported by actions to be implemented over the next ten years with 2026 marking an important milestone - the point at which purchase price parity between EVs and ICE vehicles is anticipated to be reached.